LavaSlider/DSSparseArray/DSSparseArray.md

 #### Return value
 An empty sparse array.
 #### Discussion
-This method is more usefull for by mutable subclasses DSSparseArray.
+This method is more usefull for by mutable subclasses of DSSparseArray.
 #### Availability
 #### See Also
 [+ sparseArrayWithObject:atIndex:](#sparsearraywithobjectatindex)